Birding around Rabigh

 black stork

-Near the wadi we saw fully 2000 black kite at various places particularly on power pylons.
+Near the wadi we saw fully 2000 at various places particularly on power pylons.
 Huge numbers of black kite winter down the Saudi Red sea coast, moving up and down different times during the winter and passage seasons.
 Tabuk in the north has several thousand in autumn which thin out as the winter progresses whereas numbers around Rabigh are higher in mid winter and again at the moment.

 5kites1